mnot/I-D/json-home/draft.md

 {{RFC6570}}.
 When "hrefTemplate" is present, the Resource Object MUST have a "hrefVars" property;
 see "Resolving Templated Links".

-Resource Objects MUST have exactly one of the "href" and "href-vars" properties.
+Resource Objects MUST have exactly one of the "href" or "href-vars" properties.

 In both forms, the links that "href" and "hrefTemplate" refer to are URI-references {{RFC3986}}
 whose base URI is that of the API Home Document itself.